 But better not speculate.
-Better to consolidate [^]:
+Better still to consolidate ?

 The results of this study were presented at the Society for Experimental Biology Annual Meeting in Prague in the Czech Republic on 1 July 2010.
 But the scientists insisted that their research was ongoing and said they hoped to make further measurements to consolidate their findings.

 Bwahaha.
-I am sorry but if that is not painfully obvious to you, you should not be given money but lose a bet.
+Poor dogs though.
+There seem only few that participate voluntarily, so they seemingly also asked humans to try the four / three legged running 2 .
+I am sorry but if that is not painfully obvious to you, you should not be given money, but lose a bet.
 I would not have bet even a cup of coffee for this subject unless you'd a insisted it's them rear legs whose amputation'd cause them dogs the most trouble.

 Let me ask you another question: if a one legged man of 70 kg weight wears a prosthesis who can put 10 kg of weight on his prosthetic leg and 60-70 kg on his complete healthy leg is stripped (a) of his prosthetic leg (b) of the use of his complete healthy leg, what do you guess - is he going to struggle more with (a) or (b)?
 Out of your gut feeling, don't you know the answer?
 Seeing as if that is sky clear, how much money would you spend on establishing this?
 Are you satisfied when I bet you a cup of coffee the removal of the (b) healthy leg will make him struggle more or do you agree that even 3.30 CHF would be a waste of money?
 Would you even go as far as paying 68 dollars for the right answer?
 What about 300 dollars?
 Would you find 500 dollars a rip-off if I told you removal of the leg where he carries more weight is more difficult for him?
 What about you'd have to pay 9000 dollars?
 I could go on and walk you all the way up to what these guys are spending there.
 And it wouldn't get any better.

-Now, one reader alerted me to what he felt was the fact that this was not amputee based research.
+Now, one reader alerted me to what he felt was the fact that this was not amputee-based research.
 Look, if you examine a three-legged dog and it does take you all that to figure out that a front leg missing is a bigger problem than a rear leg missing but on top of that you cannot recognize that this is amputee based research, let me say it very slowly: three, leg-ged, dog.
-If that is not amputee based research, why aren't you using perfectly normal four legged dogs?
-Is it because four is an odd number to you, because forwarned is forarmed and four is an odd number of arms to have?
+If that is not amputee-based research, why aren't you using perfectly normal four-legged dogs?
+Is it because four is an odd number to you because forwarned is forearmed and four is an odd number of arms to have?

-And it is quite a valid point that I am making: if such amputee-based research spends such money on such research insights, no wonder prosthetic solutions suck.
+And it is quite a valid point that I am making: if such amputee-based research spends that type of money on such research insights, no wonder prosthetic solutions suck.